Abhishek-Maurya2/Tomato/README.md

 ## Download

-- **F-Droid** (recommended): Tomato is not yet available on the official F-Droid repository.
+- **F-Droid** (recommended): Zing is not yet available on the official F-Droid repository.
   Instead, you can currently install it through the [IzzyOnDroid repository](https://apt.izzysoft.de/fdroid/).
 - **Obtainium** (recommended): You can add this GitHub repository on [Obtainium](https://obtainium.imranr.dev/) to get updates directly from GitHub releases.
-This is the fastest way to install and update Tomato.
+This is the fastest way to install and update Zing.
-- **GitHub releases**: Alternatively, you can manually download and install APKs from the [Releases](https://github.com/nsh07/Tomato/releases/latest) section of this repo (This method is not recommended, use Obtainium instead).
+- **GitHub releases**: Alternatively, you can manually download and install APKs from the [Releases](https://github.com/nsh07/Zing/releases/latest) section of this repo (This method is not recommended, use Obtainium instead).

 > [!TIP]